Darius Henderson: Final playing years

-Coventry City

-On 5 February 2016, Tony Mowbray confirmed Henderson had signed for Coventry City..
+On 5 February 2016, Henderson signed for Coventry City, before going on to join Mansfield Town in August.

-Mansfield Town

-Henderson joined Mansfield Town in August 2016.
 He scored his first goal for Mansfield in a 3–1 win against Notts County on 8 October 2016.

-Personal life
+Henderson signed for National League side Eastleigh in January 2017, leaving them by mutual in April after two appearances for the club.
+Following his retirement, Henderson confirmed that by the end of his playing career he could not head the ball properly, due to the deterioration of the cartilage in his neck.

+Post-playing career and personal life

+Since retiring from playing, Henderson has become an agent and mentor with a football agency.
+He has five children.
+Henderson took up mountaineering in early 2019 and hopes to become the first footballer to summit Mount Everest, with an attempt set for May 2024.
+He has reached the summits of Gran Paradiso, Mont Blanc and Aconcagua.

-On 1 January 2012, Henderson was arrested on suspicion of causing GBH.
-He was alleged to have punched a customer in a restaurant where Henderson and his girlfriend were eating after the customer had tried to intervene in an argument between Henderson and another woman.
+On 1 January 2012, while still a professional footballer, Henderson was arrested on suspicion of causing GBH.
+He was alleged to have punched a customer in a restaurant where he and his girlfriend were eating, after the customer had tried to intervene in an argument between Henderson and another woman.
 He was found not guilty after a jury trial at St Albans Crown Court in February 2014.